elastic/ecctl/docs/ecctl_user_key_list.md

       --region string         Elasticsearch Service region
-      --timeout duration      Timeout to use on all HTTP calls (default 30s) --trace                 Enables tracing saves the trace to trace-20060102150405 --user string           Username to use to authenticate (If empty will look for EC_USER environment variable) --verbose               Enable verbose mode
+      --timeout duration      Timeout to use on all HTTP calls (default 30s) --trace                 Enables tracing saves the trace to trace-20060102150405 --verbose               Enable verbose mode
       --verbose-credentials   When set, Authorization headers on the request/response trail will be displayed as plain text --verbose-file string   When set, the verbose request/response trail will be written to the defined file